adrianseeley/Papers/fire/README.md

 - Oh thats fascinating, when we make edges from this node to the closest node with MORE activations, a very clear trajectory emerges, however closest with more does not always provide a prior node, yet many nodes appear to have a prior, going to also add edges to priors.
 - Both looking only backwards and only forwards provides some interesting rotoscoping view of whats going on, and combined its a bit too much, but very interesting.
 - Since these are milestones, it might interesting to do a similar graph, but with the restriction that we are more activated or less activated but with perfect congruency.
 Ie if a node has ABC active ABDE isnt a more candidate since ABC is not a subset of it.
+- I prefer this proper subset superset situation, but jaccard index might be a less critical metric.
+But I think the larger issue is that in order to saturate these pathways properly you need like millions of datapoints.
+It's just not feasible with this many features and this many datapoints.
+- Okay going to pull out the trajectory analysis today, too much data frequency is required, and for this study at least that is intractable.
+- Also dropping the cluster search, its heavily exhaustive and a simple migrate is very effective on this type of data.
+- The more fire is a part of your life, the higher the chance you use it innappropriately.
+- I think looking at activation probabilities in clusters might be a better metric for creating distance between clusters.